-SP2 SPATIAL STRATEGY i.
-L s c 2033 delivery of new development in Worthing will be managed as follows: Land within the Built Up Area Boundary - development will be permitted subject to compliance with other policies in the Local Plan.
-Development should make efficient use of previously developed land but the density of levelopment should be appropriate for its proposed use and also relate well to the surrounding uses and the character of the area.
-The Local Plan will: seek to provide for the needs of local communities and balance the impact of growth through the protection and enhancement of local services and (where appropriate) the safeguarding of employment sites, leisure uses, community facilities and valued green/open spaces; help to deliver wider regeneration objectives, particularly in the town centre and seafront, through the allocation of key urban sites and the identification of Areas of Change; seek to increase the rate of housing delivery from small sites.
-Edge Of Town Sites - three edge of town sites are allocated for levelopment. iii.
-C Open Spaces / Countryside / Gaps - valued open space and landscapes
+SP2 SPATIAL STRATEGY

-- in.
+- a) Up to 2033 delivery of new development in Worthing will be managed as follows: - i.
+Land within the Built Up Area Boundary development will be permitted subject to compliance with other policies in the Local Plan.
+Development should make efficient use of previously developed land but the density of development should be appropriate for its proposed use and also relate well to the surrounding uses and the character of the area.
+The Local Plan will: - seek to provide for the needs of local communities and balance the impact of growth through the protection and enhancement of local services and (where appropriate) the safeguarding of employment sites, leisure uses, community facilities and valued green/open spaces; - help to deliver wider regeneration objectives, particularly in the town centre and seafront, through the allocation of key urban sites and the identification of Areas of Change; - seek to increase the rate of housing delivery from small sites. - ii.
+Edge Of Town Sites three edge of town sites are allocated for development. - iii.
 Open Spaces / Countryside / Gaps valued open space and landscapes outside of the Built Up Area Boundary are protected.
 This includes important gaps between settlements and the undeveloped coastline. - 2.14 The principles established in the policy above helped to inform the related spatial policies that follow in this section of the Plan.
 These overarching policies are then supported by more specific policies set out in Part 3 (Development Sites) and Part 4 (Core Policies).